UnforeseenOcean/ShadowrunReturnsEditorDoc/README.md

 The first holds the artwork you can use in your quest items and portraits for characters.
 File format must be PNG.
 I haven't tested the maximum resolution but I think it should be less than 1024x1024px just to be safe.

+The portrait files must NOT contain any alpha channel.
+That is, it must be completely opaque.
+If it contains ANY transparent pixel, it will cause the game to crash.

 The second folder can contain files for your epilogue (they must be `.txt` format -- no RTF text! e.g. `ending_good.txt`) and credit text to be prepended to the credits roll (must be named `credits.txt`)

 The third folder contains the template for your characters.
 If you need a specific character to be the main character, put the templates here.